Economy of Haryana

+As per Nov 2016 data, Gurugram ranks number 1 in India in IT growth rate and existing technology infrastructure, and number 2 in startup ecosystem, innovation and livability.
+The smaller but richer state of Haryana is a massive provider of food security, as Haryana & Punjab together provide 70-90% of wheat & 28-44% of rice of India's PDS, which is then redistributed to other net negative food security states such as BIMARU states.

 Macro-economic trend

 This table of trend shows gross state domestic product of Haryana at Constant (2011-12) Prices with figures in Crore Rupees.

 Sectors

 Digital economy

 BharatNet roll out is already complete in Haryana by November 2017 by providing impetus to Make in India and Digital India.
 Gurgaon is among India's top 3 IT hubs and IT export income earner.
 Gurgaon shares its boundary with south Delhi making it a strategically located city.
 To be precise, it is located about 30km south of national capital New Delhi.
 It is one of the four major cities of the National Capital Region.
 It is the second largest city in Haryana.
 It has the third largest capital income in India after Chandigarh and Mumbai.
 It is also called the Millennium City with its vast array of modern commercial malls, cyber parks, hi-tech offices and plush residential spaces.
 The area of Gurugram city is 231 square km and it is divided into 35 municipal wards.
 Administratively, it comprises three subdivisions Gurugram South, Gurugram North, Pataudi and five Tehsils – Gurgaon, Sohna, Farrukhnagar, Pataudi and Manesar.
 It has 38 villages in its fold.

 In the last two decades, Gurgaon has become the industrial and financial nerve centre of Haryana.
 It houses over 250 of the 500 Fortune 500 companies.

 Gurugram is famous for its outsourcing and off-shore services that contribute most to its economy.
 Among the major industries in Gurugram, IT, ITES, auto manufacturing and pharmaceuticals have a considerable existence.

 Professionals from across India come to Gurugram in search of jobs in the private sector.
 People find the city amicable for staying as there are apartments, housing societies, residential colonies and independent homes, where accommodation is available at affordable rates.
 Almost 60 per cent of Haryana’s revenue accrues from Gurugram by way of excise duty, sales tax, stamp duty and registration.